smarttradingindicators/Bull-or-Bear-Attack-A.I/README.md

-# 🚀 Bull or Bear Attack Direction Indicator 🐂🐻
+# 🚀 Bull or Bear Attack Direction Indicator A.I🐂🐻

 ![Bull or Bear Attack Direction](Bull%20And%20Bear%20Attack%20Direction%201D.png)